dontna/SaintsRow2-FOV-Changer/README.md

 The next time you load into the game, the FOV will be changed!

-# Limitations
+# Update
-During my testing of manually editing the 'common.vpp_pc' file, I figured out you can set FOV values to anything between 1 and 180.
-Here's a [YouTube video](https://www.youtube.com/watch?v=SAWWRo4ZQD4) of me playing with my General FOV set to 175.

-The only problem is, I could never replicate this in a Python script, so all values cap at 99.
-This still should be more than enough room for most people, but until I can figure out how to automate this we are stuck at two digit numbers.
+The script can now handle three-digit FOV values, meaning you can set your FOV to anything between 1 and 999.
+Realistically the "limit" is 180, because after that your FOV can become unstable and glitchy; but feel free to use any values you want.

 # Forking my work
-You are free to take this script and make it your own, maybe you'll be able to implement the three-digit FOV values before I can!
+You are free to take this script and make it your own.